 - Ditch your measuring utensils.

-- With permission from your school or company, change up your hair style or choose another leotard.
+- With permission from your school or company, change up your hairstyle or choose another leotard.